NIH-NICHD/Kids-First-INCLUDE-Elements-of-Style-Workflow-Creation-Maintenance/docs/classes/day-5-workflow-execution/WorkingWithAppsOnCAVATICA.md

 There are many ways to get files into your project, while you are developing your workflows or doing analysis, it is useful to have test data.

-As I mentioned, I use Zenodo for testdata, derivative data products, that is matrices, that are typical for input to interactive analysis as we demonstrated on [day 1 with the JupyterLab Notebook and the Volcano plot](https://github.com/NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/blob/main/classes/Running-a-JupyterLab-Notebook/README.md#open-the-reading-data-and-plotting-in-ripynb)
+As I mentioned, I use Zenodo for testdata, derivative data products, often in the form of matrices, that are typical for input to interactive analysis as we demonstrated with our volcano plot.

-And also derivative data products such as what was done for the analysis work, [The Impact of Biological Sex on Alternative Splicing](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.biorxiv.org/content/10.1101/490904v2.full.pdf).
+And also derivative data products such as what was done for the analysis work, [The Impact of Biological Sex on Alternative Splicing](https://www.biorxiv.org/content/10.1101/490904v2.full.pdf).
 In this case, a Nextflow [rMATS workflow](https://github.com/lifebit-ai/rmats-nf/#rmats-nf) was run on controlled access data, the GTEx data, and these aggregate matrices were made and released on [Zenodo](https://zenodo.org/record/5524975#.YwjTSexKja4) and were input to all the [downstream analyses whose notebooks are on GitHub](https://github.com/TheJacksonLaboratory/sbas#the-impact-of-sex-on-alternative-splicing)

 To work with Apps on Cavatica, you need to make your files available to us.